vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/166bff5b-d977-48dc-9a74-b9a523b91e1b)

 - When the PE ROUTERS receive FRAMES from the CE ROUTERS, they add a LABEL to the Khung
-- These LABELS are used to make forwarding decisions within the SERVICE PROVIDER Mạng - NOT the DESTINATION IP
+- These LABELS are used to make forwarding decisions within the SERVICE PROVIDER Network - NOT the DESTINATION IP
 - The CE ROUTERS do NOT USE MPLS, it is only used by the PE/P ROUTERS
 - When using a LAYER 3 MPLS VPN, the CE and PE ROUTERS peer using OSPF, Ví dụ, to share Định tuyến information